Jefferson Names Kathryn T. Janick as Program Director for New PA Program

 The program is scheduled to start in 2014

-Philadelphia, PA (March 28, 2011) -- Kathryn T. Janick, MSPAS, PA-C, of Philadelphia, has been named program director of the Physician Assistant Studies (PA) program within the Jefferson School of Health Professions at Thomas Jefferson University.
+Philadelphia, PA (March 28, 2011) -- Kathryn T. Janick, MSPAS, PA-C, of Philadelphia, has been named program director of the Physician Assistant Studies (PA) program within the Jefferson College of Health Professions at Thomas Jefferson University.
 Jefferson expects to enroll the first class of students in the new master of science degree program in Pre-Fall 2014.

 Janick comes to Jefferson from Salus University, where she was an assistant professor.
 Prior to that she was an academic coordinator and an instructor in Drexel University’s Physician Assistant program.
 Her clinical experience is centered on women’s health and primary care.

 “The addition of the Physician Assistant program is a natural complement to Jefferson’s interprofessional education and training initiative.
-We are excited to build a program and produce graduates who will fill a vital workforce need,” says Janice Burke, PhD, OTR/L, FAOTA, Dean of Jefferson School of Health Professions.
+We are excited to build a program and produce graduates who will fill a vital workforce need,” says Janice Burke, PhD, OTR/L, FAOTA, Dean of Jefferson College of Health Professions.

 Janick sees the Jefferson PA program as the perfect fit.
 “Philadelphia’s rich culture of medical education coupled with Jefferson’s long-established history of educating outstanding healthcare providers makes the University an ideal location for this new program,” she says.
 “Future graduates have a bright horizon.
 Physician assistants have been named the fourth fastest growing profession in the country by the Bureau of Labor & Statistics, with an expected 39% increase in jobs by 2018.
 These are exciting and encouraging numbers.”